 - MET’s Computer Science & IT degrees are certified by the Committee on National Security Systems (CNSS).

-- The online Master of Science in Criminal Justice is ranked #4 among the nation’s Best Online Graduate Criminal Justice Programs, 2022 (U.S. News & World Report).
+- The online Master of Science in Criminal Justice is ranked #4 among the nation’s Best Online Master’s in Criminal Justice Programs, 2023 (U.S. News & World Report).

-- The online Master of Science in Computer Information Systems is ranked #9 among the nation’s Best Online Graduate Computer Information Technology Programs, 2022 (U.S. News & World Report).
+- The online Master of Science in Computer Information Systems is ranked #10 among the nation’s Best Online Master’s in Computer Information Technology Programs, 2023 (U.S. News & World Report)